Fede2782/oneCompleter-Legacy/README.md

 You can flash this Magisk module at your own risk.
 I am not responsible for lost warranty, bootloops, lost data, or any other damage to your device.

-Requiriments:
+## Requiriments:
 - Latest Magisk
 - FWD2 firmware under OXM Multi-CSC
 - Clean system (stock ROM, no modifications to stock ROM with magisk or other methods)

+## Credits
-These amazing features were created by Samsung and all APKs in this module are official and signed by Samsung
+These amazing features were created by Samsung and all APKs and libs in this module are official and signed by Samsung.
+None of this would have been possible if Samsung hadn't created these features.

-💡Little tip
+## 💡Little tip

 This module installs some big apps and libs.
 I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will now slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.

-Features Now:
+## Features Now:
 - ✅️ Object/Shadow/Reflection eraser (manually install latest PhotoEditor 3.2.23.43 if it doesn't work immediatly)
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
 - ✅️ Smart Suggestions and Widget